perry-mitchell/layerr/README.md

 Uses no dependencies, minifies well and is a great way to wrap errors as they propagate through complex applications (such as Express services, for instance).

+_Layerr is an ESM library, and as such you need a compatible environment in which to install and use it._

 ## Installation

 Install by running: `npm install layerr`.